sulincix/debian-subsystem/Readme.md

 `make install DESTDIR=/`

 ### Components

-`debian`           : run command in subsystem `debian-sudo`      : run command in subsystem as root `debian-session`   : run Xsession on subsystem `debian-terminal`  : open a subsystem terminal `debian-umount`    : umount all binding os subsystem
+`debian`           : run command in subsystem

+`debian-sudo`      : run command in subsystem as root

+`debian-session`   : run Xsession on subsystem

+`debian-terminal`  : open a subsystem terminal

+`debian-umount`    : umount all binding os subsystem

+`debian-xdg-open`  : Open file with xdg-open from debian